 Mordekaiser really builds off his ability power.
 If you can land your third Mace of Spades you'll kill anything other than their tank.
-However we can't be a glass cannon, we need a bit of a balance.
+However he can't be a glass cannon, we need a bit of a balance.

 To stay alive, especially late game we should have all the HP we can get, so get the scaling HP seals.
 More HP also allows your Iron Man shield to be more effective.
 Armour runes can work for an early game boost, but generally we can just be careful and use the jg to recharge HP.

-Late game the biggest source of damage is ability power and we don't want to build MR items.
+Late game the biggest source of damage is ability power and we don't want to build a pure MR item.
 Scaling magic resist Glyphs allow us to be a juggernaut late game.
 Cooldown Glyphs can be nice since you can use your abilities non-stop without worrying about mana, but late game the other team is likely to have a powerful mage and staying alive is more useful than using an ability slightly earlier.

+is best on Mordekaiser.
 This speed boost lets you stick to your opponent to get the third hit.
 More importantly it lets you escape after the kill if you need to.

 Working back from Stormraider's Surge we can skip obvious choices and review the advantages of the ones that require consideration.